 Brittany Castro first arrived at South Mountain Community College as a student in the Achieving College Education (ACE) Program.
 Currently, she continues to serve ACE and SMCC as an ACE Administrator.

 Brittany Castro grew up mostly in the west side of Phoenix with her mother, father, and 7 siblings.
 Her mother, Debra Castro, was mostly a stay at home mom taking care of all the kids.
 Her father, Steve Castro, was a construction worker and steel worker.
 Her father helped build steel structures all over Arizona and even went to Texas for a decent amount of time.
 During her young life, church was important to Brittany, who was baptized in the Catholic Church.
 She remembers church breakfasts and fellowship fondly.
 One of her favorite places to visit was the Mission San Xavier de Bac in Tucson, Arizona.
 Brittany remembers a room dedicated just for lighting candles.

 Faith helped Brittany throughout her life.
 From a young age, Castro looked to her faith during good and difficult times.
 This allowed her to push through the harsh times she had faced with her family life and school life.
 When she was in the 3rd grade her family moved to Laveen, which at the time, was a big change for her.

 When Brittany Castro joined the ACE program, she felt very welcomed and cared for within that program and learned that she was capable of the college life, and that working hard enough allowed her to move out of her parents home and into a comfortable lifestyle of her own.
 Now, Brittany tries to give back to others in similar positions.
 She enjoys working in the ACE program, and she is glad she chose to stay there as an employee helping kids that are having a hard time just as she was when she was in high school.
-When thinking about her time with the ACE program, Brittany often gets emotional.

 Insert Metadata table